KilianJablonkaNTI/Bangsingtorp-biograf/README.txt

 Mysql version 15.1 Distrib 10.1.37-MariaDB (Win32).

-The project does also contain a database file which contains the database for the homepage in the last stable state.
+The project does also contain a database file called “myguests-sql” which contains the database for the homepage in the last stable state.
 The database does also contain a vote pull for the users to vote and a admin account and eight user accounts.
 The emails and passwords to login are the following:

 Admin account
 Email: admin@admin.com